Bugøynes Chapel

-Bugøynes Chapel (Bugøynes kapell) is a chapel of the Church of Norway in Sør-Varanger Municipality in Troms og Finnmark county, Norway.
+Bugøynes Chapel (Bugøynes kapell) is a chapel of the Church of Norway in Sør-Varanger Municipality in Finnmark county, Norway.
 It is located in the village of Bugøynes.
 It is an annex chapel for the Sør-Varanger parish which is part of the Varanger prosti (deanery) in the Diocese of Nord-Hålogaland.
 The white, wooden chapel was built in a long church style in 1989 by the architecture firm Lien & Risan Arkitektkontor.
 The church seats about 150 people.
-The church holds one regularly-scheduled worship service each month.
+The church holds one regularly scheduled worship service each month.